Quick Ferry Search

 Radhanagar Beach (Beach No. 7)

-Consistently rated one of Asia’s best beaches, Radhanagar Beach is a wide arc of fine white sand backed by dense forest.
-The water is calm, clear, and safe for swimming.
-Best visited in the afternoon for spectacular sunsets.
+Consistently rated one of Asia’s best beaches, Radhanagar is a wide arc of fine white sand backed by dense forest.
+The water is typically calm and clear, though swimmers should still be mindful of changing currents — the beach is not always monitored by lifeguards, so swim within your comfort and depth.
+It is best visited in the afternoon for sunsets.

 Elephant Beach